 - Pack it all in and wrap it with holiday paper.

 - Put a note on top saying “Do not open until the night before Christmas”, you can use our free printable Christmas labels or make your own tags, or write that on top with their names on it.

 - Leave it under the tree 2 nights before Christmas and let your children find it in the morning.

 - That evening let them open the box up and discover what is inside.
 Do this several hours before bedtime.

-- Watch the movie together wearing their new pajamas, hang their ornament(s), bake a treat, play your new game together, and read the letter(s) inside together!
+- Watch the movie together wearing their new pajamas.
+Then hang their ornament(s), bake a treat, play your new game together, and read the letter(s)!

-Things we like doing during the month of December before the night before Christmas arrives that you may enjoy too are:
+Things we like doing during the month of December you may enjoy too are:

 - Watching free movies on tv from the 25 Days of Christmas movies schedule